tekapo/show-current-template/readme.txt

 Tags: template, toolbar
 Requires at least: 3.5
 Tested up to: 5.3
-Stable tag: 0.3.2
+Stable tag: 0.3.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 A WordPress plugin which shows the current template file name, the current theme name and included template files' name in the tool bar.
-If you like this plugin, <a href="hhttps://wp.tekapo.com/is-my-plugin-useful/">you can buy me a coffer! ;-)</a>
+If you like this plugin, <a href="hhttps://wp.tekapo.com/is-my-plugin-useful/">you can buy me a coffee! ;-)</a>

 Inspired by (and big thanks to):